 2. Ultimate Comfort

-From the Wayra Lodge at 12,812-feet, the “place where the wind lives,” to the balmy avocado orchards and coffee plantations of Lucma Lodge at 7,003-feet, find rejuvenation in these gorgeous outdoor settings of each eco-minded architectural marvel.
-Rather than sticking out like a sore thumb, the mountain lodges represent well the surrounding environment, mixing traditional Incan heritage with contemporary design.
-These six-room lodges are crafted from materials and decor relevant to the landscape.
-Inside each locally-run accommodation, enjoy the ultimate in refreshing beverages, hot showers, regional gourmet cuisine, select wines, massages, and divine, feather-soft beds that will provide you with all the downy goodness your body craves at the end of each action-packed day.
-A steaming cup of locally-sourced organic coffee and healthy breakfast gets you on your way again, alert and excited for the next adventure.
+From the Wayra Lodge at 12,812-feet, the “place where the wind lives,” to the balmy avocado orchards and coffee plantations of Lucuma Lodge at 7,003-feet.
+Find rejuvenation in these gorgeous outdoor settings of each eco-minded architectural marvel.
+Rather than sticking out like a sore thumb, the mountain lodges represent well the surrounding environment.
+Furthermore, mixing traditional Incan heritage with contemporary design.
+These six-room lodges crafted from materials and decor relevant to the landscape.
+Inside each locally-run accommodation, enjoy the ultimate in refreshing beverages, hot showers, regional gourmet cuisine.
+Also, select wines, massages, and divine, feather-soft beds that will provide you with all the downy goodness your body crave.
+At the end of each action-packed day.
+So, a steaming cup of locally-sourced organic coffee and healthy breakfast gets you on your way again, alert and excited for the next adventure.

 1. Mother Earth in her finest

-There’s no overselling the landscape along this “back way” to Machu Picchu.
-The Salkantay Route features a breathtaking hike through 15 different ecosystems, from subtropical rainforests brimming with butterflies and orchids; to misty cloud forests and foggy boulder fields; to Llactapata Pass with singular views of Machu Picchu from the southwest that most never see.
-Whether you’re taking a primitive dip in a natural hot spring or soaking away the day’s strenuous efforts in a plush Jacuzzi, your eyes won’t stop gazing at the engulfing majesty, and your camera will feel subpar as you click away and never quite capture the feeling of soul-satisfying days spent moving and restorative evenings spent relaxing and recapping, prepping yourself for the grand finale of a sunrise over Machu Picchu.
+So, there’s no overselling the landscape along this “back way” to Machu Picchu.
+The Salkantay Lodge Route features a breathtaking hike through 15 different ecosystems, from subtropical rainforests brimming with butterflies and orchids; to misty cloud forests and foggy boulder fields; to Llactapata Pass with the best views of Machu Picchu from the southwest that most never see.
+Whether you’re taking a primitive dip in a natural hot spring.
+Or soaking away the day’s strenuous efforts in a plush, Jacuzzi, your eyes won’t stop gazing at the engulfing majesty.
+Also, your camera will feel subpar as you click away and never quite capture the feeling of soul-satisfying days spent moving and restorative evenings spent relaxing and recapping, prepping yourself for the grand finale of sunrise over Machu Picchu.
 Expectations exceeded around every corner.